 Hasty Generalization

-The hasty generalization autumnacy occurs when a conclusion is made about a whole group based on an insufficiently small or representative sample.
+The hasty generalization fallacy occurs when a conclusion is made about a whole group based on an insufficiently small or representative sample.
 The key aspect here is the “haste” – coming to a quick conclusion without considering all the necessary or relevant evidence.

 Faulty Generalization

 Faulty generalization is a broader term that includes any conclusion drawn from insufficient or inappropriate evidence.
-It covers a range of autumnacies where the generalization is incorrect due to the nature of the logic used, not just the size of the sample.
+It covers a range of fallacies where the generalization is incorrect due to the nature of the logic used, not just the size of the sample.
 Hasty generalization is a specific type of faulty generalization.

 Essentially, every hasty generalization is a faulty generalization, but not every faulty generalization is “hasty” as the latter covers any conclusion drawn from any insufficient evidence.

-The distinction is subtle, but what sets the hasty generalization autumnacy apart is the tendency of the arguer to quickly jump to a conclusion on a subject without fully considering the variety of factors that might undermine the conclusion.
+The distinction is subtle, but what sets the hasty generalization fallacy apart is the tendency of the arguer to quickly jump to a conclusion on a subject without fully considering the variety of factors that might undermine the conclusion.

-Distinction to other autumnacies
+Distinction to other fallacies

 Hasty generalization